sqlancer/bugs/README.md

 ![Travis](https://travis-ci.com/sqlancer/bugs.svg?branch=master)

-This repository stores a list of bugs found by SQLancer with additional metadata.
+This project aims to provide a basis to study (logic) bugs in DBMS.
+To this end, the repository stores a list of bugs found by SQLancer with additional metadata.

 The main file is `bugs.json`.
 We use JSON as a format, because we expect it to be easy to manually edit, automatically process, and since we can obtain a meaningful diff output.